Murder of Helen Betty Osborne

-Helen Betty Osborne, known as Betty Osborne (July 16, 1952 - November 13, 1971), was a Cree Indigenous woman from Norway House reserve who was kidnapped and murdered while walking down Third Street in The Pas, Manitoba.
+Helen Betty Osborne (July 16, 1952 – November 13, 1971) was an Indigenous Canadian woman who was a member of the Norway House Cree Nation.
+In November 1971, Osborne was abducted, beaten, and murdered while walking home from the Northern Lite Cafe in The Pas, Manitoba.
+The horrific nature of the crime, compounded by the mishandling of the investigation by the Royal Canadian Mounted Police that prolonged solving her murder and bringing the perpetrators to justice by sixteen years, brought greater awareness of the epidemic of Missing and Murdered Indigenous Women to the Canadian public.

-Life
+Life and death

-Helen Betty Osborne was born in Norway House Cree Nation, Manitoba, the eldest of 14 children born to Joe and Justine (née McKay) Osborne.
-Her ambition was to go to college and become a teacher.
-There was no secondary school in Norway House, so she had to leave her home community for further education.
-She spent two years at Guy Hill Residential School, just outside The Pas, Manitoba, a culturally mixed town of European Canadians, Métis and Cree people.
-In the fall of 1971, Osborne attended Margaret Barbour Collegiate in The Pas, boarding with a non-Indigenous family.
+Helen Betty Osborne was born in Norway House, Manitoba, the eldest of 10 children born to Joe and Justine (née McKay) Osborne.
+She had seven brothers, Isaiah, Billy, Kelvin, Douglas, Mark, Joe, and Tommy, and two sisters, Cynthia and Cecilia.
+Osborne's ambition was to go to college and become a teacher, but because there was no secondary school in Norway House at the time, she had to leave home.
+She spent 2 years at Guy Hill Residential School outside The Pas, Manitoba, a culturally mixed town of European Canadians, Métis, and Cree people.
+In the fall of 1971, Osborne attended Margaret Barbour Collegiate, where she boarded with Bill and Patricia Benson, a white couple who lived two minutes away from the school.

-On the evening of her death, Osborne had spent time with friends at The Northern Lite Cafe before heading back downtown.
-Around midnight, Osborne's friends returned home; very little is known of Osborne's whereabouts or actions after this time.
-She was walking home at approximately 2:30 a.m. when she was abducted, repeatedly raped, brutally beaten, stabbed with a screwdriver over 50 times, and murdered.
-The following day, Kenny Gurba, a fourteen-year-old from The Pas, MB, grew tired of fishing and went off looking for rabbit tracks when he discovered Helen Betty’s unclothed body.
-He and his father reported the discovery to the police.
+On the evening of November 12, 1971, Osborne had spent time with friends at the Northern Lite Cafe before heading back downtown.
+Osborne's friends returned home around midnight, but very little is known of Osborne's whereabouts after this time.
+Osborne was walking home alone on November 13 at approximately 2:30 a.m. when she was abducted by four men, who forced her into a car and gang raped her.
+Osborne was taken to a cabin at Clearwater Lake, where she was repeatedly beaten by one of the assailants while the rest watched as they drank beer.
+Osborne was taken to a pump house, where she was stripped naked and stabbed to death with a screwdriver 56 times.

+The next morning, Steven Gurba, his 14-year-old son Kenneth, and his friend Danny Yakiwchuk, went fishing at Clearwater Lake.
+Kenneth eventually grew bored and went off looking for rabbits near a parking lot at approximately 11:30 a.m. when he discovered Osborne’s body near a bush.
+After Gurba and his father went to a nearby airport and called the police, an investigation by the RCMP was launched.